Take some raw nuts, whatever you like, and coat them in a spicy mixture of olive oil, sea salt, chili powder, and cayenne.

 I find that by coating them with fat, such as olive oil or melted butter, you ensure that seasonings stick to them.

 That's why I prefer using some type of fat when I make them at home.
-Dry-roasting is more challenging.
+Dry roasting is more challenging, in my opinion.

 Not necessarily.
 Some people like a sweet-spicy combination, and if you're one of them, it's fine to add 1-2 teaspoons of a sweetener.